openhwgroup/cva6/docs/01_cva6_user/Introduction.rst

 Work In Progress
 ----------------
-This document is a work in progress and the team currently drafting it focuses on its use for the “step 1” verification of the project.
+This document is a work in progress and the team currently drafting it focuses on its use to verify several configurations of CVA6.

 The current limitation of documentation on CVA6 is well understood.
-Rather than regretting this; the reader is encouraged to contribute to it to make CVA6 an even better core.
+Rather than regretting this, the reader is encouraged to contribute to it to make CVA6 an even better core.
-To contribute to the project, refer to the Contributing_ guidelines.
+To contribute to the project, refer to the Contributing_ guidelines and get in touch with the team.

 .. _Contributing: https://github.com/jquevremont/cva6/blob/master/CONTRIBUTING.md